How to Use User-Generated Content to Build Your Restaurant Brand

 Generals rules to follow when sharing user-generated content

 Once you collect enough user-generated content, you can share it with a wide audience.
 However, first you should ask yourself what are some of the advantages and disadvantages of user-generated content for your restaurant.
-User generated content helps your brand be more genuine and authentic butand everything we've worked for is lost.
+User generated content helps your brand be more genuine and authentic but one mistake and everything we've worked for is lost.
 To avoid mistakes and boost your marketing efforts, follow these simple rules.

 Ask permission to share content

 Keep in mind that you can’t use user-generated content without the permission of the content creator.
-If you want to, you should reach out to its respective owner.
+If you want to reshare a picture or video, you should reach out to its respective owner.
 You can leave a comment below the chosen post or send a direct message.

 If the content owner approves your request, you will be eligible to use the chosen piece of user-generated content for commercial purposes.